BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-09-15-project-selection.md

 ## Tentative plan

+This will be a final meeting to review projects with client presentations.
-Starting at 3:30, we'll have project overviews.
-Dav and Anthony will provide a description of most, but a few guest clients will talk a little more in depth about their projects. *In particular, Jorrit will provide a brief technical introduction to data management for published research data.*
+Projects include opportunities to learn about sensors (IoT), scraping, and mobile technology (with phones and tablets). **Presentations will start at 3:30 followed by meeting with clients and team formation.** Dav and Anthony will provide a description of most, but a few guest clients will talk a little more in depth about their projects. *In particular, Jorrit will provide a brief technical introduction to data management for published research data.*

-We'll form teams, including creating repos and chat rooms where needed.
+We'll create [repos](https://github.com/BIDS-collaborative) and [chat rooms](https://gitter.im/orgs/BIDS-collaborative/rooms) where needed.
 To give you an idea of how we'll get started, please see where Jorrit has started putting additional information in [the EDAM repo](https://github.com/BIDS-collaborative/EDAM) and I've added some info on